What is a CBZ file?

 Similar to CBR files, CBZ files are used for storing digital comic books.
 However, CBZ files are actually ZIP archive files (.cbz) containing sequential images of comic book pages, typically in formats like JPEG or PNG.

-The advantage of CBZ files is that they offer good compression for images while maintaining quality.
+The advantage of CBZ files is that they offer good image compression while maintaining quality.
 Many comic book reader applications support the CBZ format.

 How do I open a CBZ file?